 I’m going to have to go thin on the details of the actual content of the game, because I don’t want to spoil the story istelf.
 However, I will say that it’s heavily influenced by me listening to an audiobook on Philosophy recently and also a certain 18th century advocate for women’s rights.

-If you would like to read a more in-depth write up of the influences and ideas behind the game, feel free to visit the itch.io page and read the “I love reading descriptions, please tell me more” section.
+If you would like to read a more in-depth write up of the influences and ideas behind the game, feel free to visit the itch.io page and purchase the digital booklet for $2 (or ask me for a key if you don’t want to spend $2)

 The art direction of the game was influenced by another jam by the same host (Charlmes), the “I can’t draw but want to make a game #2” jam.
 I saw this game as an opportunity to try out a new art style, and I decided to go for a squiggle-vision sort of style, where each drawing has three frames of animation that are looped through.
 Artwork is by far the most time consuming part of development for me, so I was looking for a way of quickly throwing together animations without much talent or effort.